 The Bible talks about the importance of good foundations.
-Jesus tells Peter 'you are Peter and on this rock I will build my church' (Matthew 16.18).
-We also hear the parable of the wise man and the foolish man.
+We hear the parable of the wise man and the foolish man.
 Better to build your house on a rock than on the sand.
 (Matthew 7.24-27).

 The school's Behaviour Policy promotes positive behaviour and supports pupils to develop strong foundations for the future.